dorohuchon/Polycarpa_mytiligera_transcriptome/README.md

 ## Transcriptome assembly

-**Polycarpa_mytiligera_transcriptome_assembly.zip**
+**Polycarpa_mytiligera_transcriptome_assembly_120.zip**
 Zipped transcriptome assembly of *Polycarpa mytiligera*.
 The transcriptome was assembled from Illumina reads using Trinity (v2.8.4).
+Transcripts shorter than 120 bp were deleted.
 Fasta format.